tri47/tri47.github.io/_posts/2023-05-15-northstar-metric-and-cohort-analysis.md

 ![](/assets/images/cohort/cohort_view_2.png)
 >  Table 3: Product View: Cohorted **Engaged Users %**

-In this view, each row represents the metric for users of different tenures (months from signup).
+In this view, each row represents the metric for users by their tenure (months from signup).
 The first row, for instance, shows us that over five months, **new users** (those who have been on the app for one month or less) always engage with the app at the same rate.

-With this view, it is easier to see the engagement change over time for users of similar tenure.
-An example is shown in Table 4 where a new onboarding process introduced in Month 4 leads to improved engagement for new users.
+It now is easier to see the engagement change over time for users of similar tenure.
+An example is shown in Table 4 where a new onboarding process introduced in Month 4 leads to an engagement uplift for new users.

 ![](/assets/images/cohort/cohort_view_2_change.png)
 >  Table 4: A change in new (one-month-tenured) users due to a product change in month 4.